TsungYuan/news-rag-pipeline/README.md

 ## 🚀 &nbsp;Project Overview

 This project builds an end-to-end pipeline combining ETL, vector search, and Large Language Models (LLMs) to summarize news articles based on a user's query.
+Beyond retrieval, it also provides insightful analytics into news distribution across categories and publishers over time.

 ### 🔧 &nbsp;Components